They are the world’s first Christian nation, and their historic lands include the traditional resting place of Noah’s ark and the garden of Eden.

 The Armenian people have one of the richest biblical histories and cultures in the world.

 This exhibit is the first major exhibit to focus on the Bible’s history and Armenia.
-Additionally, it will showcase artifacts never before displayed outside their countries of holding as well as put special emphasis on Armenian Americans and the Armenian diaspora.
+Additionally, it will showcase artifacts never before displayed in the nation’s capital, as well as put special emphasis on Armenian Americans and the Armenian diaspora.

 Guests will learn about the tragic unfolding of the Armenian Genocide from 1915–1923 and hear stories of survival and endurance.
 A theme throughout the exhibition will be “a second chance.”
 Derived from the story of Noah’s ark and the new opportunity given to humanity, this "second chance" breathes hope into Armenians and reminds them that they have thrived despite great hardships.